iegomez/lds/README.md

 ## Loraserver device simulator

 This is an utility program to simulate devices for the [loraserver](https://loraserver.io) project.
 Basically, it acts as a `lora-gateway-bridge` middleman, publishing and receiving messages through MQTT.
-It supports all bands and configurations LoRaWAN versions 1.0 and 1.1.
+It supports all bands and configurations LoRaWAN versions 1.0 and 1.1 and is compatible with newest version of `loraserver` modules (v3 test).

 It has a simple but complete GUI built with [imgui-go](https://github.com/inkyblackness/imgui-go) and OpenGL 3.2, that allows to configure everything that's needed, such as MQTT broker and credentials, device keys, LoRaWAN version, message marshaling method, data payload, etc.

-**Important**: This is a work in progress: the `cli` mode needs to be rewritten (it doesn't work right now) and there may be bugs in the `gui` version.
-Please report any by filing and issue.
+Please report any bug or request new features by filing and issue.

 ![](images/new-gui.png?raw=true)